 In 1988, there were fewer than 10 nonprofit organizations participating.
-Today there are more than 1,000 with more added every year.
-Over this time, more than $25 million have been donated by King County employees, making this the third largest public sector workplace giving program in the state.
+Today there are more than 1,200—with more added every year!
+Over this time, more than $30 million has been donated by King County employees, making this the third largest public sector workplace giving program in the state.

 The King County Employee Giving Program delivers an innovative and effective comprehensive giving program that empowers and engages employees, to enrich our communities and provide opportunities for all people to thrive.

 The King County Employee Giving Program is established in King County Code 3.36, making us an official part of county business.
 Therefore, Ambassadors may use county resources in conducting their work during the Annual Giving Drive.
 The program allows us to raise money for nonprofits in a cost-effective and efficient way.
 By consolidating fundraising efforts into one program, workplace giving programs like the EGP have been shown to minimize costs to the tax-payer that multiple fundraisers in the workplace cause, at the same time achieving better fundraising outcomes and maximizing returns for the nonprofits.
 Win-win!